 where a and b are the minimum and maximum values of the expected uniformly distributed random function.
 It is possible to find a probability distribution function that produces even greater variances, however we assume that all measurements with variances of \mathbb{V}{max} or greater are nearly useless and therefore are mapped into the same class of minimum confidence.

+A standard message format as it is used in the TTP/A sensor bus protocol [13] maps the measurement values to values between 0 and 200.
+If the sensor measurement is totally random, the variance can be calculated according to equation 1.
+This worst case $\mathbb{V}[S]$ equals $\frac{200^2}{12}$ or 3333.33.
+On the other hand, a variance of 0 corresponds to best possible case.
+Without restrictions to generality we have elaborated a mapping between a small number of confidence values and the respective variances.

-The TTP/A protocol [13] offers a standard message format with values between 0 and 200.
-Thus, a worstcase variance can be calculated according to equation 1.
-The worst-case $\mathbb{V}[S]$ equals $\frac{200^2}{12}$ or 3333.33.
-Using a linear transformation between confidence values and variance would not be feasible, since the variances that indicate exact measurements are of greater interest than measurements with large variance.
-Therefore, we use a logarithmic scale to define the confidence values between min{conf} and max{conf} (see figure 2).
+Using a linear transformation between confidence values and variance would not be feasible, since the variances that indicate exact measurements are of greater interest than those measurements with large variances.
+Therefore, we decided to use a logarithmic scale to define the confidence values between min{conf} and max{conf} (see figure 2).
 Due to the expected computational load when doing logarithmic and exponential operations on embedded systems, we suggest the implementation of look-up tables for the conversion from confidence value to variance.
-Table 1 depicts such a conversion table for 16 different levels of confidence.
+Table 1 depicts a conversion table for 16 different levels of confidence.